segmentio/segment-docs/src/connections/storage/catalog/bigquery/index.md

 A [view](https://cloud.google.com/bigquery/querying-data#views) is a virtual table defined by a SQL query.
 We use views in our de-duplication process to ensure that events that you are querying unique events, and the latest objects from third-party data.
-All our views are setup to show information from the last 60 days.
+All our views are set up to show information from the last 60 days.
 Whenever possible, we recommend that you query from these views.

 Views are appended with `_view` , which you can query like this: